E. Professional Development and Training

 2.2 Employee and supervisory training will be conducted as determined by the institution.

-2.3 The institutional office responsible for training will determine attendance policies, such as mandatory or optional participation.
+2.3 The institutional office responsible for training and/or individual supervisors will determine attendance policies, such as mandatory or optional participation.
 Employees taking advantage of the tuition benefit will normally be expected to make up the time or use accrued leave time for time taken to attend courses during the work day.
 Time spent by employees attending work-related workshops or seminars shall normally be considered time worked.
-In all cases such time will be accounted for in compliance with the definition established by the Fair Labor Standards Act.
+In all cases such time will be accounted for in compliance with the Fair Labor Standards Act and other applicable law.

 2.4 Funding.
 Professional development training and/or travel shall be subject to availability of funding.
 Each institution shall define the approval process for funding.

 3.1 Faculty Exchange Programs.
-Full-time faculty are eligible for exchange programs with faculty at other institutions of higher education when the experience will be mutually beneficial to the participant and the institution, endorsed by the appropriate administrator, and approved by the Chief Executive Officer (CEO).
+Full-time status faculty are eligible for exchange programs with faculty at other institutions of higher education when endorsed by the appropriate administrator, and approved by the Chief Executive Officer (CEO) or their designee.

 3.1.1 While on exchange, the faculty member will be considered on full time appointment at their home institution with salary, benefits, and all rights and responsibilities retained.